 - Its capacity is only about 50 MW.

-- It’s difficult to construct it for a large scale.
+- It isn’t easy to construct it on a large scale.

 - Also, the noise produced by the plant is high.

-This is the specific cost of production which includes fuel, labor, materials, and services cost; as compared to the energy output of the plant for a definite period of time.
+This is the specific cost of production, which includes fuel, labor, materials, and services cost compared to the plant’s energy output for a definite period of time.

-It’s the capacity factor or load factor; which measures the actual output from the plant compared to the potential maximum output.
+It’s the capacity factor or load factor, which measures the plant’s actual output comparing to the potential maximum output.

-It closely relates to the heat rate; which is the quantity of heat required by the electrical generator to generate 1 kWh of electricity.
+It closely relates to the heart rate, which is the electrical generator’s quantity of heat to generate 1 kWh of electricity.

-So from all this information; we can say that the overall efficiency of the oil power plant is between 35-42%.
+So from all this information, we can say that the oil power plant’s overall efficiency is between 35-42%.